This is a named option in the Electrical and Computer Engineering MS.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-With program approval, UW-Madison courses numbered 400 or above can be counted toward the minimum graduate degree credit requirement, or E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
-No credits can be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, UW-Madison courses numbered 400 or above may be transferred to fulfill the minimum credit requirement, or E C E courses numbered 700 or above can be transferred to fulfill the minimum graduate coursework (50%) requirement.
+No credits can be applied to fulfill the minimum residence credit requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count coursework numbered 400 or above, taken as a UW–Madison University Special student, toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
-Courses numbered 700 or above taken as a UW–Madison Special student an count toward the minimum graduate coursework (50%) requirement.
-Coursework earned five or more years prior to admission is not allowed to satisfy requirements.
+With program approval, students may transfer coursework numbered 400 or above, taken as a UW–Madison University Special student, toward the minimum credit requirement.
+Courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute may be applied toward the minimum graduate coursework (50%) requirement.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 (Up to 7 credits total of prior coursework can be used from the categories above.)